Alex Scott (footballer, born 1984)

-Alexandra Virina Scott MBE (born 14 October 1984) is an English sports presenter, pundit, and former professional footballer who mostly played as a right-back for Arsenal in the FA WSL.
-She made 140 appearances for the England national team and represented Great Britain at the 2012 Summer Olympics.
+Alexandra Virina Scott MBE (born 14 October 1984) is an English sports presenter, pundit and former professional footballer who played as a right-back.
+She has been the presenter of Football Focus since 2021.

-At club level, Scott has had three separate spells with Arsenal, punctuated with a season at Birmingham City in 2004–05 and three years in the American Women's Professional Soccer (WPS) with Boston Breakers.
-She scored the winning goal for Arsenal in the 2007 UEFA Women's Cup Final.
+At club level, Scott has had three separate spells with Arsenal, punctuated with a season at Birmingham City in the 2004–05 season and three years in the American Women's Professional Soccer (WPS) with the Boston Breakers.
+She scored the winning goal for Arsenal in the 2007 UEFA Women's Cup final.
+At international level, she made 140 appearances for the England national team and represented Great Britain at the 2012 Summer Olympics.
+Scott was inducted to the English Football Hall of Fame in 2019, and was inducted to the WSL Hall of Fame in 2024.